Salmon Take Composure

 Simulate This Salmon Fly Hooking Method For Yourself

 A general salmon fly fisher lack of understanding results in the loss of thousands of salmon hooking opportunities each year on the Scottish salmon rivers which is completely unnecessary.
 Have a colleague take the end of your fly line and simulate a salmon's draw of fly line from the reel and ask him which method placed more line pressure on his hand between the 'lifting with a slack clutch' method or clamping the reel face with the rod still down method.
 I know 'logically' what the answer will be and so do you before you even try it.
 A salmon’s mouth has reasonably tough tissue so it is imperative that the hook set is achieved properly or it will be ‘catch & release’ at 20 yards and usually always in under 30 seconds of contact!
-It has amazed me over the years that even highly experienced fly fishers still drop hooking opportunities through not getting enough crucial hook set pressure onto their hook point at the critical salmon hooking moment.
+It has amazed me over the years that even experienced fly fishers can still drop hard earned hooking opportunities through lifting into the take without firstly setting the hook.